spine-tools/Spine-Toolbox/docs/source/SpineTutorialA5CaseStudy.rst

 -----------------
 For each power station in the river, the following information is known:

-- The capacity, or maximum electricity output.
-This datum also provides the maximum water discharge as per the efficiency curve (see next point).
+- The capacity, or maximal electricity output.
+This datum also provides the maximal water discharge as per the efficiency curve (see next point).
 - The efficiency curve, or conversion rate from water to electricity.
   In this study, a piece-wise linear efficiency with two segments is assumed.
   Moreover, this curve is monotonically decreasing, i.e., the efficiency in the first segment is strictly greater than the efficiency in the second segment.
-- The maximum magazine level, or amount of water that can be stored in the reservoir.
+- The maximal reservoir level (maximal amount of water that can be stored in the reservoir).
-- The magazine level at the beginning of the simulation period, and at the end.
+- The reservoir level at the beginning of the simulation period and at the end.
-- The minimum amount of water that the plant needs to discharge at every hour.
+- The minimal amount of water that the plant must discharge at every hour.
   This is usually zero (except for one of the plants).
-- The minimum amount of water that needs to be *spilled* at every hour.
+- The minimal amount of water that needs to be *spilled* at every hour.
-  Spilled water does not go through the turbine and thus does not serve to produce electricity;
+  Spilled water does not go through the turbine and thus is not used for producing electricity;
-  it just helps keeping the magazine level at bay.
+  it just helps keeping the reservoir level at bay.
 - The downstream plant, or next plant in the river course.
 - The time that it takes for the water to reach the downstream plant.
   This time can be different depending on whether the water is discharged (goes through the turbine) or spilled.